stripe/stripe-python/README.md

 ### Configuring Automatic Retries

-Number of automatic retries on requests that fail due to an intermittent network problem can be configured:
+You can enable automatic retries on requests that fail due to a transient problem by configuring the maximum number of retries:

 ```python
 stripe.max_network_retries = 2
 ```

+Various errors can trigger a retry, for example a connection error or a timeout, but also an API response whose HTTP status code is `409`.

 [Idempotency keys][idempotency-keys] are automatically generated and added to requests, when not given, to guarantee that retries are safe.